Tom Baril: Career

 In 1979, while still a student at the School of Visual Arts, Baril turned to printing to support his photography career and was hired as Robert Mapplethorpe's printer.
-The working relationship lasted 10 years and was characterized by significant tension.
-Mapplethorpe confined Baril to the darkroom and communicated with him through third parties.
-Despite the difficult working conditions and often delayed payment, Baril continued the professional relationship.
+The working relationship lasted 10 years.
+Mapplethorpe confined Baril to the darkroom, communicated with him through third parties, and often paid him late, but Baril stayed on.
 During this period, Baril's own photography was overshadowed by Mapplethorpe's, and he essentially paused his career.

 Baril's technical skill was widely recognized, and Mapplethorpe was praised for the quality of the printing.
 Mapplethorpe's aesthetic demands were specific: he wanted "everything to look beautiful", whether flowers, faces, or figure studies.
 Baril and Mapplethorpe connected over their shared appreciation of classical tradition.

 After leaving Mapplethorpe's employ, Baril concentrated on his own photography, but continued to print in Mapplethorpe's original darkroom, later part of the Mapplethorpe Foundation.

 Gallerist David Fahey introduced 4AD owner Ivo Watts-Russell to Baril's work, which led to 4AD's publishing Baril's first monograph in 1997.
 The initial printing of 2,500 copies sold out immediately, and instantly boosted Baril's career.
 Despite its popularity, the book was not financially successful due to its expensive hand-binding and specialized printing process.

 In 1998, Baril was described as "one of the hottest contemporary fine-art photographers".